- 80 m - 3.8 MHz, SWR 1.6:1.

-So for now I have shortened things to get 40 m and 20 m to fall into place.
-This improved 17 m and 15 m but need ATU to dial them in.
+For now I have left the capacitor out and shortened things to get 40 m and 20 m to fall into place, still needs a couple more tweaks.
+This improved 17 m and 15 m, but need ATU to dial them in.
 12 m looks good, 10 m is towards the upper end of 28 MHz.
 80 / 75 m SWR is 1.5:1 at 3.650 MHz rising to 2:1 at 3.850, and 2.8:1 at 4 MHz.
-I have a harsh sounding noise level on this band up-to S9 at times, the next crusade might be see if it's originating from with-in our house and eliminating it.
+I have a harsh sounding noise level on 80 m up-to S9 at times, the next crusade might be see if it's originating from with-in our house and eliminating it.

 Receive wise it works as expected, not had much time for QSOs except some 75 m AM during the day using the IC-7300 barefoot (25 W carrier power / 100 W PEP) with good signal reports.